 Unaccomplished men have a tendency to complain about how difficult it is to improve instead of using the energy spent complaining on improving.
 The trick to grinding is to enjoy the grind.
-If a man enjoys doing something productive, it doesn’t feel like work and thus he perform better than if he looked at it as work.
+If a man enjoys doing something productive, it doesn’t feel like work and thus he performs better than if he looked at it as work.
 A man should always go into something with the idea it better completes him to do it, that in doing it he gains, and that gains require effort and effort is normal.

 It should be a man’s goal to mentally reach a place where he’s so in love with the game he can’t imagine doing anything but playing it.
 This is in contrast to those who avoid the game because they fear it, a full conversion from escaping into the mediocrity of pop culture and entertainment, to reading, lifting, networking and creating.

 Emotions dictate a lot of what a man does and doesn’t do regardless of how weak or strong his logic is.
 A negative perception of a task makes it subjectively difficult regardless of whether said task is objectively difficult, as such a man should construct positive perceptions for difficult tasks if he seeks greatness.

 5.)
 In Closing / Relevant Reading:

 A man can build himself a great life only if he pursues the difficult and relishes the pain of challenge.
 He should not waste time on regret, as although one should not aspire to squander time, they should forgive themselves for doing so; punishing one’s self for past frivolity is an act of present frivolity – carpe diem.